 Is a Level 1 Charger Enough for Daily EV Use?

-Yes—for many drivers.
+Yes—for many drivers, a Level 1 electric car charger is enough for daily use.
 Average U.S. commute is ~40 miles; overnight Level 1 adds 30-60 miles, covering most needs.
 Low-mileage users (under 50 miles/day) thrive with the “always plug in” habit.
 Plug-in hybrids excel, full charge in hours.

 Assess your routine: home parking overnight?
 Short drives?
 Level 1 sufficient, no anxiety.
 High-mileage (60+ miles) or cold weather (reduced efficiency) may require public boosts.